kushsirohi123/kushsirohirepo/_posts/2022-01-31-projectblog.md

 # Future Feature: Learning Module
 ## Program purpose and function

-###  The purpose of the learning feature will make it so when users press a help button, they can get a guide to the different buttons on the site, and if you hover over a button, it gives you a short descruptoon.
+###  The purpose of the learning feature will make a module where users can learn about day trading, and in the end they could take a quiz that would

 ## Data Abstraction

-###  I would use lists, classes, dictionaries to hold the data values such as the suggestions, and when I need to, I would index those values to show.
+###  I would use lists, classes, dictionaries to hold the value for the quiz

 ## Procedural Abstraction